13 Must-Follow Recipes for the Perfect Homemade Face Mask

 Vinegar facial masks

 Using vinegar as a skin toner dates back to the time of Helen of Troy, and it’s just as effective today.
 After you wash your face, mix 1 tablespoon apple cider vinegar with 2 cups water as a finishing rinse to cleanse and tighten your skin.
 You can also create a homemade face mask by mixing 1/4 cup cider vinegar with 1/4 cup water.
 Gently apply the solution to your face and let it dry.
-Check out these other ways apple cider vinegar benefits your health.

 Milk facial masks